AllStarLink/ASL3-Manual/docs/adv-topics/incompatibles.md

-# Incompatible Changes in ASL3
+# Incompatibilities with Legacy Versions & Configs
 AllStarLink v3 has certain incompatible changes with older versions of the AllStarLink system.